+- The amount you pay for drugs when you are in any of the following drug payment stages:

+- The deductible stage.

-- The amount you pay for drugs when you are in any of the following drug payment stages: - The initial coverage stage - The coverage gap stage - Any payments you made during this calendar year as a member of a different Medicare prescription drug plan before you joined our plan.
+- The initial coverage stage.

+- The coverage gap stage.

+- Any payments you made during this calendar year as a member of a different Medicare prescription drug plan before you joined our plan.